DSpace/RestContract/subscriptions.md

 * 400 Bad Request - if one or both the resource and the eperson_id parameters are missing or aren't uuid
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
 Only system administrators and Owner can create subscription
+* 422 Unprocessable Entity - if the subscriptionType or subscriptionParameter name or value are invalid

 ## Updating subscription
 ** PUT /api/core/subscription/<:id>**